-Three-quarters of all North American bird species (i.e. some 500 different types) travel through Galveston during their migratory periods.
-That makes birding a popular Galveston past time for lovebirds.
-The best place to observe the wing-flappers is East Beach, and if you can spot a roseate spoonbill, you've viewed the area's favorite feathered friend.
-Is it necessary to remind you to wear a hat?Continue to 5 of 10 below.
+Three-quarters of all North American bird species (some 500 different types!) travel through Galveston during their migratory periods.
+That makes birding a favorite Galveston past time for lovebirds.
+The best place to observe the wing-flappers is East Beach.
+If you can spot a roseate spoonbill, you've viewed the area's favorite feathered friend.

-In 45 minutes' time, you'll sail past rusted oil rigs; responder boats poised to react to the next oil spill; the ferry terminal that takes passengers between Galveston Island and Port Bolivar; WWII vessels and oil tankers; loading docks; Sea Wolf park; and a Halliburton facility.
+In 45 minutes, you'll sail past rusted oil rigs, responder boats poised to react to the next oil spill, the ferry terminal that takes passengers between Galveston Island and Port Bolivar, World War II vessels and oil tankers, loading docks, Sea Wolf Park, and a Halliburton facility.

-What is charming about the trip are the dolphins, who "channel surf" in the foam created by passing boats.
+You'll also see plenty of dolphins, who "channel surf" in the foam created by passing boats.
 Undeterred by the surroundings and murky water, these intelligent mammals frolic with abandon.
-The jet-drive, propeller-free boat is, sensibly, dolphin-safe.
+(The jet-drive, propeller-free boat is, sensibly, dolphin-safe.)